dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 .fancy[![](img/flexbox-model.jpg)]

 ???
+* justify is main
+* align is cross
 * *main axis* / *main dimension*:
   * primary axis along which flex items are laid out
   * extends in the *main dimension*.